nufrofedoc/laravel_blog/README.md

-# Blog in Laravel
+# Blog in Laravel 8

-Let's get started to incredible journey.
+Let's get started to incredible journey in framework laravel.